TylerSilverman/Good-README-Generator/README.md

 To use run the commande: node index.js and then will be prompted to begin.
 After completing the questions a generated README is created.

-## Contribution
+## Contributor
 Who Contributed to the readMe generator:

 ## Test
-To run adminstative tests, input the following command: `npm test tyler`
+Run adminstative tests.

 ## License
 Several License Choices to use: